 The Golden Fish – for happiness and beings saved from the sea of suffering.

-The Treasure Vase – the sign for fulfilment of spiritual and material wishes.
+The Treasure Vase – the sign for the fulfillment of spiritual and material wishes.

 The Endless Knot – for the meditative mind and infinite knowledge of the Buddha.